Dalmore, Victoria

-Dalmore is a bounded rural locality in Victoria, Australia, 58 km south-east of Melbourne's Central Business District, located within the Shire of Cardinia local government area.
+Dalmore is a locality in Victoria, Australia, 58 km south-east of Melbourne's Central Business District, located within the Shire of Cardinia local government area.
 Dalmore recorded a population of 142 at the 2021 census.

 History

 The Post Office opened on 17 March 1913 and closed in 1977.
 A Dalmore East office was open from 1920 until 1946.

 Today

 In conjunction with neighbouring township Tooradin, an Australian Rules football team (Tooradin-Dalmore) competes in the South East Football Netball League.